+ABOVE i-THIRVE

-ABOVE i-THIRVE Image provided by i-Thrive, sourced from unsplash.com Read the i-THRIVE case study here or p.60 of Parallel Narratives.
+Image provided by i-Thrive, sourced from unsplash.com

+Read the i-THRIVE case study here or p.60 of Parallel Narratives.

-This is a poignant observation and one that should be acknowledged.
-The city of Manchester is a cultural jewel in the UK and the wider city-region has a rich and diverse offer with clear local, national and international reach.
-Through this Creative Health agenda, through gentle explorations of health and wellbeing, we can bring people across GM to the arts for the first time in their lives.
-To confirm this kind of claim, it's worth noting that of the 271 participants in the large-scale Dementia & Imagination research project - research exploring the visual arts in the lives of people living with dementia - 37% of those people had never previously engaged with art in their adult lives.
+This is a pertinent observation and one that should be acknowledged.
+The city of Manchester is a cultural jewel in the UK, and the wider city region has a rich and diverse offer with clear local, national and international reach.
+Through the creative health agenda, through gentle explorations of health and wellbeing, we can bring people across GM to the arts for the first time in their lives.
+To confirm this kind of claim, it's worth noting that of the 271 participants in the large-scale Dementia & Imagination research project - which explored the visual arts in the lives of people living with dementia - 37% of those people hadn't engaged with art in their adult lives.
 The implication is that it was the context of dementia that brought people to something that fired them up and created a sense of community.
 This is compelling evidence of the need to do things even more differently than we have done already.

-186 Parkinson.
-C, et al. Dementia & Imagination, Research Informed Approaches to Visual Arts Interventions.
-Second edition: June 2018 TOWARDS A CREATIVE HEALTH CITY-REGION A SOCIAL GLUE
+TOWARDS A CREATIVE HEALTH CITY REGION A SOCIAL GLUE